 Sadly, the app lacks many of the operating system hooks that we've been spoiled by, including some that even predate Android 4.0.
 Topping the list, there are no lock screen controls.
 This was a common feature among music players back in 2010, so it's disappointing to see it missing now.
 There is a persistent item in the notification shade that shows the current track, but it also lacks any kind of control buttons.
 All of this adds up to having absolutely no way to manage playback through any interface other than the main app.
 If you're using a phone without a dedicated multi-tasking button, this will probably become frustrating.

 Even music playback is sprinkled with its share of problems.
 Again, I'll start with a jaw-dropping oversight: there is no support for playlists.
 I'll let that sink in....
-No playlists? admit that playlist management is annoying and nobody likes to do it, but there is no reason it should be left out entirely.
-There is a shuffle function, but otherwise, songs just play in order as they appear in the app.
-Just to mention it again, there is no equalizer control and the default profile cuts off the low end.
-Most music sounds great because of the speaker, but I can't help but want for a little more control.
+No playlists?
+I can admit that playlist management is annoying and nobody likes to do it, but there is no reason it should be left out entirely.
+There is a shuffle function, but otherwise, songs just play in alphabetical (or numerical) order from a single folder.
+I must also reiterate, there is no equalizer control and the default profile is tuned to cut off the low end.
+Most music sounds great because of the speaker, but I want more control.

 Fortunately, direct device-to-speaker streaming isn't the only option; it is possible to direct the Wren to internet radio stations, a local media server, and Pandora (plus KKBOX and QQMusic, two Asia-specific services).
 All of these options actually work pretty seamlessly.
 Pandora integration supports the thumbs up/down mechanism and sounds almost as good as tracks streamed from your device.
 The internet radio option includes an obscene number of radio stations, both national and local, and also plays at pretty high quality.
 As a bonus, once these sources are playing, there is little reason to do anything with the app.
 Even though Wren doesn't feature Pandora or internet radio, it should, because the overall experience is considerably better than streaming songs from a device.
 And, before anybody asks, there is no way to hook directly to other sources like Google Music, but you can always fall back to an audio cable for things like that.

 I'm really torn on the Wren.
 It is such a great product, but it is held back by two substantial cons.
 On the one hand, this speaker looks wonderful and sounds better than almost anything in the consumer market.
 On the other hand, the software really diminishes the overall experience, and the price makes it difficult to overlook that flaw.
 If your plan is to connect an audio cable or rely heavily on internet-based streaming, the Wren will perform quite admirably.
 If you're looking to use the headlining feature, direct streaming from a device, you will probably yearn for a total rewrite of the app.
-Rationally, every major problem is based in software, so one fairly major update can fix everything I would complain about.
-I'm just not sure when, or if, that update is coming.
+Frankly, every meaningful problem is based in software, so one fairly major update could fix all of these complaints.
+I'm just not sure when or if that update is coming.
 If you are contemplating a Wren for yourself, but the app is a sticking point, I recommend keeping an eye on the Play Store for updates.